ReVanced/revanced-manager/docs/3_troubleshooting.md

   Your device is not supported.
 Refer to the [Prerequisites](0_prerequisites.md) page for supported devices.

-  Alternatively you can try to patch the application using [ReVanced CLI](https://github.com/revanced/revanced-cli) to patch the application.
+  Alternatively, you can use [ReVanced CLI](https://github.com/revanced/revanced-cli) to patch the application.

 - 🚫 Non-root install is not possible with the current patches selection